Tomash667/carpg/doc/readme_english.txt

 * General information - The multiplayer mode has been tested only on a LAN.
 Thanks to master server it is now possible to connect two computers behind router.
 But if it fails you need to manually change router settings (NAT).
-If the character's movement lags let the server change option in console 'mp_interp'.
+If the character's movement lags let the server change option in console 'mpInterp'.
 Default is 0.05, raising it until you find the character movement is adequate.
 Not forget to boast on the forum how it went! :)
 * The leader - Man that determines where to go on a world map.
 Only he can kick out heroes and give them orders.
 NPC cannot be an leader.
 You can pass command to another from team panel (default